tock/tock/doc/reference/trd-radio.md

                 tx_data: &'static mut [u8],
                 tx_len: u8) -> ReturnCode;

 The passed buffer `tx_data` MUST be MAX_BUF_LEN in size. `tx_len` is the length of the payload.
 If `transmit` returns SUCCESS, then the driver MUST issue a transmission completion callback.
 If `transmit` returns any value except SUCCESS, it MUST NOT accept the packet for transmission and MUST NOT issue a transmission completion callback.
 If `tx_len` is too long, `transmit` MUST return ESIZE.
 If the radio is off, `transmit` MUST return EOFF.
 If the stack is temporarilt unable to send a packet (e.g., already has a transmission pending), then `transmit` MUST return EBUSY.
 If the stack accepts a packet for transmission (returns SUCCESS), it MUST return EBUSY until it issues a transmission completion callback.

-4. TxClient, RxClient, and ConfigClient traits
+4. TxClient, RxClient, ConfigClient, and PowerClient traits
 -------------------------------

-An 802.15.4 radio provides three callbacks: packet transmission completion, packet reception, and when a change to the radio's configuration has completed.
+An 802.15.4 radio provides four callbacks: packet transmission completion, packet reception, when a change to the radio's configuration has completed, and when the power state of the radio has changed.

     pub trait TxClient {
         fn send_done(&self, buf: &'static mut [u8], acked: bool, result: ReturnCode);
     }

 The `buf` paramater of `send_done` MUST pass back the same buffer that was passed to `transmit`. `acked` specifies whether the sender received a link-layer acknowledgement (indicating the packet was successfully received). `result` indicates whether or not the packet was transmitted successfully; it can take on any of the valid return values for `transmit` or FAIL to indicate other reasons for failure.

 The `receive` callback is called whenever the radio receives a packet destined to the node's address (including broadcast address) and PAN id that passes a CRC check.
 If a packet is not destined to the node or does not pass a CRC check then `receive` MUST NOT be called. `buf` is the buffer containing the received packet.
 It MUST be the same buffer that was passed with either installing the receive handler or calling `set_receive_buffer`.
 The buffer is consumed through the callback: the radio stack MUST NOT maintain a reference to the buffer.
 A client that wants to receive another packet MUST call `set_receive_buffer`.

     pub trait RxClient {
         fn receive(&self, buf: &'static mut [u8], len: u8, result: ReturnCode);
     }

 The `config_done` callback indicates that a radio reconfiguration has been committed to hardware.
 If the configuration has been successfully committed, `result` MUST be SUCCESS.
 It may otherwise take on any value that is a valid return value of `config_commit` or FAIL to indicate another failure.

     pub trait ConfigClient {
         fn config_done(&self, result: ReturnCode);
     }

+The `changed` callback indicates that the power state of the radio has changed.
+The `on` parameter states whether it is now on or off.
+If a call to `stop` using the RadioConfig interface returns SUCCESS, the radio MUST issue a `changed` callback when the radio is powered off, passing `false` as the value of the `on` parameter.
+If a call to `start` using the RadioConfig interface returns SUCCESS, the radio MUST issue a `changed` callback when the radio is powered on, passing `true` as the value of the `on` parameter.

+    pub trait PowerClient {
+        fn changed(&self, on: bool);
+    }

+The return value of `is_on` MUST be consistent with the state as exposed through the `changed` callback.
+If the `changed` callback has indicated that the radio is on, then `is_on` MUST return true a later callback signals the radio is off.
+Similarly, if the `changed` callback has indicated that the radio is off, then `is_on` MUST return false until a later callback signals the radio is on.

 5. Example Implementation: RF233
 ---------------------------------

 An implementation of the radio HIL for the Atmel RF233 radio can be found in capsules::rf233.
 This implementation interacts with an RF233 radio over an SPI bus.
 It supports 16-bit addresses, intra-PAN communication, and synchronous link-layer acknowledgments.
-It has two files: `rf233.rs` and `rf233_const.rs`.
+It has two
+files: `rf233.rs` and `rf233_const.rs`.
 The latter has constants such as register identifiers, command formats, and register flags.

 The RF233 has 6 major operations of the SPI bus: read a register, write a register, read an 802.15.4 frame, write an 802.15.4 frame,